jsoconno/tfmesh/README.md

     * `--source` - returns the source for the resource.
     * `--version` - returns the version.
     * `--constraints` - returns version constraints.
-    * `--available-verions` - returns available versions.
+    * `--available-versions` - returns available versions.
     * `--allowed-versions` - returns allowed versions based on constraints.
   * `provider` - returns a list of tracked providers.
     * `name (optional)` - returns all details about a given provider.